jwnukoski/newsletter-signup/README.md

 You need to first need to create an 'api-key.js' with a MailChimp API key, audience ID, and the proper server your key is bound to.
 You can copy or edit and rename 'example_api-key.js'.
 Typically you won't need to modify the base url.

+## Documentation
+JSDOC generated documentation is currently available in the 'out' folder.

 ## Endpoints

 ### /subscribe